Nikamura/osrs-quests-tracker/README.md

 ## Changelog

 ### Latest Changes
+- **Data Separation**: Refactored data generation to extract all inline data from HTML into a separate `public/data.json` file.
+This improves code organization, reduces HTML file size, and enables better caching strategies.
+The web interface now fetches data asynchronously on page load.
 - **CSS Refactoring**: Extracted all inline CSS from `generate_static.js` into a separate `public/styles.css` file for better maintainability and code organization.
 The HTML template now references the external stylesheet.
 - **Removed Data Aggregation**: Eliminated date bucketing and grouping logic from charts.
 All data points are now displayed at full resolution without any aggregation or maxing operations, providing maximum detail in progress tracking.
 - **Fixed Recent Achievements Table Styling**: Resolved inconsistent text styling where some rows appeared bold and others didn't.
 All rows now have consistent styling with a subtle left border indicator for achievements within the last 24 hours.